georgesykes86/CV/README.md

 While working at PA Consulting I was lucky enough to be seconded for a year with Sir Ben Ainslie's Americas Cup sailing team.
 As Project Manager for the Technical Innovation Group (TIG) I was in charge of delivering a portfolio of over 20 technical projects that delivered new capabilities to the team by drawing upon the expertise of their six technical partners.
 My role was to act as the interface between the team who were the business owners and the partners technical delivery teams.
 I defined requirements, developed project scopes and plans, managed the day to day technical delivery and tracked and reported progress and financials.
 Overall we delivered a number of hugely valuable pieces of work including new communications hardware, machine learning tools, aerodynamic models and race tracking applications.

-Information about the work done by the TIG can be found [here](http://land-rover-bar.americascup.com/en/technical-innovation-group.html).

 #### Problem Solving

 Problem solving is in my nature and is the main reason I was drawn to a career as an Engineer.
 I have a DIY mentality at home, something which annoys my wife deeply.
 Whether it be a home appliance or an iphone, if it is broken I will try and fix it.